Your mission, if you choose to accept, is to examine the safety of your current cutting board and replace it with something safer if necessary.

 In a UC Davis study comparing scratched up wooden and plastic cutting boards, the wooden boards were found to be naturally antimicrobial, while plastic cutting boards allowed more bacteria to thrive, even after being washed.

-She reminds us that manufacturers of many brands of plastic cutting boards are now adding Microban, the solid surface equivalent of the toxic anti-bacterial chemical triclosan, into their products.
+She reminds us that manufacturers of many brands of plastic cutting boards are now adding Microban, the solid surface equivalent of the toxic antibacterial chemical triclosan (which is now banned by the FDA in handsoap), into their products.
 It may or may not be labeled, so I say better to stick with the natural surface.

 Why Not Glass?